-PCIJ’s report on the Supreme Court, “The Shrinking Gods of Padre Faura”, was also recognized in the Excellence in Explanatory Reporting category (Regional).
+PCIJ’s report on the Supreme Court, “The Shrinking Gods of Padre Faura,” was also recognized as honorable mention in the Excellence in Explanatory Reporting category (Regional).
 The story — written by PCIJ executive director Carmela Fonbuena, former project manager Stanley Gajete, and researcher Martha Teodoro — discussed how the judiciary, a co-equal branch of government with the executive and legislative, had been losing its insulation from influence due to impeachment complaints and playing politics.
 It was produced with support from the Court Appointment Watch, of which PCIJ is a member.

 PCIJ reporter Elyssa Lopez found that Transportation Secretary Arthur Tugade did not declare his offshore firm in his Statement of Assets, Liabilities and Net Worth or SALN.

-In 2021, the prison coverage of PCIJ fellow Aie Balagtas See was awarded Honourable Mention in the Excellence in Human Rights Reporting.
+In 2021, the prison coverage of PCIJ fellow Aie Balagtas See was awarded Honorable Mention in the Excellence in Human Rights Reporting.
 The judges said it was a "timely examination of the shocking conditions in overcrowded Philippine jails as Covid-19 spreads."

 It added: "This in-depth investigation does a great job putting the spotlight on the abhorrent conditions in the jails and detention centers across the Philippines — they’re increasingly overcrowded, and they’re poorly equipped to protect the detained from the pandemic.
 In the April story, the reporter presented a clear case on how high the health risks were in the detention centers, and followed up with detailed anecdotes by people in the detention cells.
 The timeline also made clear how Covid-19 cases rapidly spread in different facilities.
 Overall a very impressive package."